stuartfowler/CEMT/README.md

 The simulated risk assessment portion of the CEMT also requires the [CAMEO Simulation Toolkit](https://www.3ds.com/products-services/catia/products/no-magic/cameo-simulation-toolkit/) which is a feature of CAMEO System Modeler that is included as part of the *Enterprise Edition* of CAMEO Systems Modeler - it is not included in the entry level *Architect Edition*.
 Without this feature installed, there may be unexpected errors in some of the CEMT functionality.

-The CEMT is can be installed by copying the `Cyber_Profile.mdzip` file into the `profiles` directory of your CAMEO install directory (this defaults to `C:\Program Files\Cameo Systems Modeler\profiles\`).
+The CEMT can be installed by copying the `Cyber_Profile.mdzip` file into the `profiles` directory of your CAMEO install directory (this defaults to `C:\Program Files\Cameo Systems Modeler\profiles\`).
 Once the mdzip file has been placed into the `profiles` folder, you should be able to import the model via the Options > Project Usages menu, as shown in the video below.
 It is recommended that you import the profile as Read-Only to prevent accidental modification of the library.

 https://user-images.githubusercontent.com/7237737/174941526-18245b64-b436-40c3-be4a-6464bf09f30f.mp4